ReactiveSets/toubkal/README.md

   - using not_exists() to test appropriate existance on adds, removes and updates.

 - Toubkal site, featuring documentation and examples
-  - Documatation available as a single page
+  - Documentation available as a single page

 #### Completed Work (versions 0.3.x, x > 0)

+- Pipelet api to ease integration with other libraries, e.g. front-end libraries and native applications.
+It exposes a stable API providing methods add(), remove(), update(), fetch(), update_subscriptions(), and on().

 - new file system pipelets and improvements:
   - fs_stat()